 Buttery and crumbly shortbread cookies scented with green tea and toasted sesame seeds are perfect to accompany that cup of coffee or tea.
 They are easy to put together.

 Snowy day is always good to stay indoor and be warm (to me anyway).
 With that said, the kids need things to do something though.
 Baking some cookies is always a big hit 😉 I was able to get some good quality matcha powder from Japan.
 I’ve always love the scent of matcha/green tea.
 I’m not a big tea drinker, but I like cooking or baking with tea however 🙂 Plan to make matcha ice cream soon.
 It’s long overdue.

-- Preheat your oven to 375 F and prepare a baking sheet lined with parchment paper.
+- Preheat your oven to 340 F (170 C) for conventional oven.
+For a convection oven, lower the temperature by 15 C or 20 F. Prepare a baking sheet lined with parchment paper.
 When the dough is ready, slice them into 1/3-inch and dip one side of the cookie into the granulated sugar and sesame seeds mixture.
-Place on the baking sheet at about 1 1/2-inch apart.
+Place on the baking sheet about 1 1/2-inch apart.
 Pop them back into the refrigerator and let them chill for another 20 minutes.
-This will help your short breads to maintain their shapes.
+This will help your shortbreads to maintain their shapes.

 - Bake them for about 11-13 minutes or until the edges are firm and just started to brown.
 They may still appear soft.
 Leave them on the baking sheet to cool down